UdovenkoAV/my_kawaii_imageboard/README.md

-Imageboard writed with DRF and react.
+Imageboard engine writen with Django Rest Framework and react.